morganpdx/coderetreat-materials/testing-setup/python.md

 This guide assumes you're using VSCode.
 We recommend it as a full-featured IDE for Coderetreats, and suggest you install it prior to the day of your Coderetreat.
 You can download it here: https://code.visualstudio.com/download.
 It's free, awesome, and very easy to install and use.

 This guide also assumes you have python installed.
-To check it you have python installed, you can type `python -V`.
+To check if you have python installed, you can type `python -V`.

 First, it's a good idea to create a project location to house all the work you're going to be doing today.
 Here's an example of creating one called `coderetreat`: